H.R. 4975: TOO LATE Act

 Federal Open Market Committee

-Federal Reserve Policy Tools and the Federal Funds Rate
+Federal Reserve Policy Tools

 BEA Personal Consumption Expenditures Price Index

-Congressional Budget Office Economic Forecasting
+Congressional Budget Office Budget and Economic Data

-Official U.S. Code page for Title 12 banking law, relevant because the bill amends Section 10 of the Federal Reserve Act at 12 U.S.C.
-241 et seq.
+Official U.S. Code text for the Federal Reserve Act, which the bill amends at Section 10 (12 U.S.C.
+241 et seq.).

 H.R.
 4975 Bill Text